-Objectives: Develop prediction models for the source attenuation due to over-the-tip acoustic treatments for fan noise; provide a quantitative estimate of the benefits in generic and industrial cases.
+Objectives: Develop understanding and prediction models for the noise suppression due to fan proximity liners and provide a quantitative estimate of the benefits in generic and industrial cases.

 ESR 10: Development of intelligent lightweight material solutions for improved vibro-acoustic transmission problems